mvxt/mvxt/source/ethos/index.md

       </a>
     </th>
     <td>
-      <span>I recognize the need for better access to healthcare and sex education.
-I care about making sure women especially have access to the resources and help they need for family planning.</span>
+      <span>I realize the need for better access to healthcare and sex education.
+I especially want women to have access to the resources and help they need for family planning so that the children born into the world are wanted.</span>
     </td>
   </tr>
   <tr>